The Garden of Odin

 Member ------------------------> Member

 Great.
 Looks good to me.
 Let's roll with it.
 This is how Group works now.
 Should I need more states I shall think of other clever numbers to use.
-Then follow the compiler's erros about missing fields and correct those as needed.
+Then follow the compiler's errors about missing fields and correct those as needed.

 Compiler driven development !!